-The PHA for the City of San Diego has a Move On strategy documented in the San Diego Housing Commission Section 3.
-Also, Residents who is are housed in public housing in the County of San Diego; or a low- or very low-income person who resides in the County are linked to employment training and employment also known as "Business Concerns."
-Income growth assists households in moving from higher level of assistance to lesser assistance at the tenant's choice.
+The PHA for the City of San Diego has a Move On strategy documented in the San Diego Housing Commission (SDHC) Strategic Plan and the Annual Action Plan.
+SDHC and County Housing Authority and Housing and Community Development Services (HCDS) have used set aside and priority vouchers for clients whose ongoing stability can be supported through mainstream vouchers.
+Examples are: an initial trial of 35 vouchers used to step down clients from PATH to scattered sites HCV which was expanded to 50 vouchers, and HCD support for clients transitioning from Refuge PSH housings and 300 reserved vouchers.
+Also, residents who are housed in public housing in the County of San Diego; or a low- or very low-income person who resides in the County are linked to employment training and employment also known as "Business Concerns."
+This income growth assists households in moving from higher level of assistance to lesser assistance as the tenant's chooses.